-The primary purpose of the OES Migration Tool is to migrate data from the NetWare platform to the OES 2 platform.
-Data migration tools can also be used to migrate data from OES 1 servers and from Microsoft Windows servers.
-A good place to start is the OES 2 SP3: Migration Tool Administration Guide, which provides general information about moving data in the following sections:
+The primary purpose of the OES Migration Tool is to migrate data from the NetWare platform to the OES platform.
+Data migration tools can also be used to migrate data from OES 1 servers.
+A good place to start is "Migrating File Systems to OES 2015 SP1" in the OES 2015 SP1: Migration Tool Administration Guide.